 © 2014 Elizabeth Wilson

-Mel Carriere from San Diego California on April 29, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on April 29, 2015:

 Even though the grail quest was introduced in later Christian versions, I still find it the most fascinating part of Arthurian lore.
 I think the Arthurian legends have embedded themselves into the consciousness of Western Civilization, and perhaps our whole notion of benevolent leadership over tyranny comes from the example set by the legendary Arthur.
 In this respect the mythical king is indeed a historical figure.
 Great hub.